Skip to main content

 Then press “Connect”.

-Press the “Play” button and select the Plastic classification study.
+Press the “Workflow” button and select the Plastic classification study.

 Press the “Add” button